Clients for Lync Server 2013

 Topic Last Modified: 2014-01-23

 Lync Server 2013 supports several types of client software that you can deploy to your organization’s users, including computer-installed client software, web-based clients, and mobile devices.
 This topic outlines the clients that you can use.
-For a detailed comparison of the features provided by Lync Server 2013 clients, see Client Comparison Tables.
+For a detailed comparison of the features provided by Lync Server 2013 clients, see Client comparison tables for Lync Server 2013.

 Lync 2013 is the full-featured client for Lync Server.
 The Lync 2013 user interface has been fully redesigned and includes newly integrated features, such as Persistent Chat (Lync 2010 had a separate client for chat functionality), tabbed conversations, video preview, and multiparty video.
-For a summary of changes, see What's New for Clients.
+For a summary of changes, see What's new for clients in Lync Server 2013.